ZayyamWani/Intro-to-Machine-Learning/README.md

 Model Validation

-These notebooks demonstrate building and validating a Decision Tree model using scikit-learn.

-Completed Topics:
+🎯 Objective

+To understand how Decision Tree models work, build a basic machine learning model using scikit-learn, and validate model performance.

+📌 Topics Covered

 Underfitting and Overfitting